Langford, British Columbia: Amenities

-Activities in Langford include shopping at the many retail stores on Goldstream Ave, Millstream Village and Westshore Town Centre (formerly Canwest Mall) with its 55 stores and services including major department, grocery, and retail chain stores as well as a seven-screen Cineplex movie theatre.

-Langford's city parks include City Centre Park, with a family-friendly entertainment zone including a Family Fun Park,a bowling alley and ice rink, and Veterans Memorial Park located in the heart of downtown, and at the centre a cenotaph commemorating the men and women of the Canadian Forces who have given their lives in the line of duty and where Langford holds its yearly Remembrance Day ceremony on Nov 11.
+Langford's city parks include City Centre Park, which has a family-friendly entertainment zone including a Family Fun Park, a bowling alley, and ice rink.
+Veterans Memorial Park is in the heart of downtown and, at its centre, is a cenotaph commemorating the men and women of the Canadian Forces who have given their lives in the line of duty.
+It is where Langford holds its yearly Remembrance Day ceremony on November 11.

 Community events include parades, a seasonal farmer's market, the Summer Festival, and Luxton Fair in September.
 Rugby Canada has its headquarters in Langford practising at Starlight Stadium.
-A new $30 million YMCA/YWCA Aquatic Centre opened in May 2016, acclaimed by the mayor to be the "biggest project in the history of Langford", and features multiple pools, recreation facilities and a new library.
+A $30 million YMCA/YWCA Aquatic Centre that opened in May 2016, acclaimed by the mayor to be the "biggest project in the history of Langford", and features multiple pools, recreation facilities and a new library.

-Langford is home to golf courses including Bear Mountain Resort on Skirt Mountain.
-The large community resort offers a system of mountain bike trails as the training centre for the Canadian National Mountain Bike Team and is planning the development of clay tennis courts for the national team and a professional disc golf course.
+Langford is home to several golf courses, including the Bear Mountain Resort on Skirt Mountain.
+The golf resort offers a system of mountain bike trails as the training centre for the Canadian National Mountain Bike Team.

-There are many lakes in the area for fishing, swimming and non-motorized boating including Langford, Glen and Florence Lake.
-Langford is known for the many nature parks and a network of trails popular with hikers and walkers alike including Mill Hill Park, Mount Wells, Thetis Lake Regional Park and the challenging high-elevation Mount Finlayson.
-Cyclists enjoy the picturesque multi-use Galloping Goose Trail, formerly a Canadian National railway line, that moves through urban and rural parts of Langford and is used as a commuter trail to downtown Victoria, approximately 45 minutes away by bicycle.The trans Canada trail goes through the city Goldstream Provincial Park is a large 477 ha nature reserve home to old-growth trees, waterfalls, estuaries and a visitor centre and Nature House offering many visitor activities such as camping, picnicking, hiking, and wildlife watching like eagle viewing during the annual salmon run.
+There are many lakes in the area for fishing, swimming, and non-motorized boating, including Langford, Glen, and Florence Lake.
+Langford has many nature parks and a network of trails for hikers and walkers, including Mill Hill Park, Mount Wells, Thetis Lake Regional Park, and Mount Finlayson.
+The multi-use Galloping Goose Trail, formerly a Canadian National Railway line, moves through urban and rural parts of Langford and is used as a commuter trail to downtown Victoria, which is approximately 45 minutes away by bicycle.
+The Trans Canada Trail goes through the city as well.
+Goldstream Provincial Park is a large 477 ha nature reserve home to old-growth trees, waterfalls, estuaries, and a visitor centre and Nature House.
+It has many visitor activities, such as camping, picnicking, hiking, and wildlife watching.
+Every autumn, there is the annual salmon run.